-Approximate the uncertain valuation of the actor by the product of the random variables footprint(actor).
+Approximate the uncertain valuation of the actor by the product of the random variables valuation(actor) = (valuation | footprint) × footprint(actor).

-$valuation(actor) = (valuation \mid footprint) \times footprint(actor).$

 A similar sequence can be used to express the linear model in footnote 248 which has explicit shadow prices of capital changes290.
 This product model assumes that the footprint random variable and the marginal valuation random variable are independent.
-What this means is that

-Given a footprint of one unit, denote the uncertainty in the attributable capital changes by capital change | footprint.
+What this means is that when a footprint is observed, none of the marginal valuation numbers are observed to occur more frequently than others.
+It is unclear if this would be strictly observed.
+Likely those actors that are less willing to report, or less able to measure their footprint accurately, are associated to impacts that are higher than average, or less well known and likely underestimated.
+However, the major variance in shadow prices observed in practice are economic parameters footprint(actor).